Extensions of k-regulous functions from two-dimensional varieties: Divisorial valuations

+\begin{ex} The function $x^2+y^2\in\RR(\R^2)$ admits precisely one associated valuation $\ord_{(x,y)}$.
+In general functions of the form $x^{2a}+y^{2b}$ admit precisely one associated monomial valuation with weights $x\equiv b,y\equiv a$ (up to normalisation).
+An example of a function with two associated valuations is $(x^2+y^2)(x^2+y^4)$, its valuations come from the two factors.
+A less trivial example is the following:

+There are three monomial valuations associated to it, the orders at $(x,y),(x,z)$ and at the point $(x,y,z)$. \end{ex}

-It is natural to ask about the converse, i.e. whether for every divisor $d$ the valuation $\ord_d$ arises as an r-valuation associated with some locally bounded $f$.
+It is natural to ask about the converse, i.e. whether every divisorial valuation arises as a valuation associated to some locally bounded $f$.
 It turns out that it does so: